- About ESA

 In the case of submissions to Arthropod Management Tests, in lieu of the above, authors must include, when applicable, the statement, “This research was supported by industry gift(s) of [pesticide and/or research funding].”

 Cite only those articles published or formally accepted for publication (in press).
 Include all references mentioned in text.
 Include enough information to allow reader to obtain cited material (e.g., book and proceedings citations must include name and location [city and state or country] of publisher).
 Abbreviate journal titles according to the most recent issue of BIOSIS Serial Sources.
+For non-English titled journals that are cited in the references, the title of the journal should be spelled out, and not abbreviated.
 Citations and References should not be numbered.